rwxrob/boost/README.md

 > 🌟 You may want to *Watch* this GitHub repo to be notified of updates and changes.
 A *Star* would be nice as well.
 If you want to contribute open an *Issue* to discuss it.
->
-> Also, much of the content will be drawn from my [personal Zettelkasten repo] and my [learning labs] (which you might also want to watch for changes, but they are not always Boost related).
+Much of the content will be drawn from my [personal Zettelkasten repo] and my [learning labs] (which you might also want to watch for changes, but they are not always Boost related).